davidcmoulton/decodeuri/_posts/2018-02-13-smashing-conference-london-2018-initial-notes.md

 "I'm not here to build shiny things for rich people.
 I never have been."

-Grid gaps and tracks should be animatiable (only implemented in FF atm)
+Grid gaps and tracks should be animatable (only implemented in FF atm)

 Suggest don't use progressive enhancement approach for building a grid:
   - build good document structure